Canva Video 2022

 Getting your media into the free video editor is equally effortless.
 Upon hitting ‘Upload’, you can quickly switch between uploading images, videos, and audio - with files displayed under each tab.
 It’s not especially quick, but you do have the ability to add media to the timeline and start editing while it’s still being uploaded to the Canva servers.

-We especially appreciated the wide support for photo cloud storage providers.
+We especially appreciated the wide support for some of the best photo cloud storage providers.
 You can add media to Canva via Facebook, Google Drive, Instagram, Dropbox, and Google Photos.
-You’re even given the option of recording yourself or using the tool as free screen recording software for windows, tabs, or your whole desktop.
+You’re even given the option of recording yourself or like many of the best free screen recorders we've tested, you can also capture windows, tabs, or your whole desktop.

 Editing experience